 The whole idea of having a reusable coffee cup is that you only need to buy it once.

-As you might imagine, here at BuyMeOnce we’re very fussy about our reusable cups.
+As you might imagine, we’re very fussy about our reusable cups.
 For us, both durability and functionality are paramount.
 If you’re going to be incentivised to remember your cup, keep it washed and carry it around, it has to offer a great experience.

 As first impressions go, the Sttoke outperforms any reusable cup we’ve seen before - it’s minimalistic, yet unique in appearance.
-The cup has a slender profile, with no handle, no silicone sleeve, no enormous chunky lid.
-Whilst the Sttoke comes in an 8oz and 12oz size (a regular or large coffee), we opted for the 8oz, as it fits in most coffee machines and we liked the serving size.
+The cup has a slender profile, with no handle, no silicone sleeve and no enormous chunky lid.
+The Sttoke comes in an 8oz and 12oz size (a regular or large coffee).
+We opted for the 8oz, as it fits in most coffee machines and we liked the serving size.

 What supposedly sets this product apart from any other cup on the market is the shatter proof Greblon® ceramic coating of the cup’s interior, which is durable, easy to clean and flavourless.
 The cup itself is made of high-grade stainless steel, double-layered like a thermos, with an attractive anodised surface finish and a discreet rubbery base to help prevent knocks.
 The flat spill-proof lid is made of a rigid, transparent BPA free plastic, and has a sliding top over the mouth opening.
 A rubber seal keeps the lid snug inside the cup.

-Due to the double-layered walls of the cup, the STTOKE offers a high level of insulation - it promises a hot drink for 3 hours, and a cold one for 6 hours.
+Due to the double-layered walls of the cup, the Sttoke offers a high level of insulation, promising a hot drink for 3 hours, and a cold one for 6 hours.
 We were pleasantly surprised to find this was accurate, so long as the drinking hole remained closed using the slider.
-No matter what temperature the liquid was inside, the outside of the STTOKE remained comfortable to hold.
-Burned mouths were a frequent occurrence whilst we adjusted to using the cup and accounting for its efficiency!
+No matter what temperature the liquid was inside, the outside of the Sttoke remained comfortable to hold.
+Whilst we adjusted to using the cup and accounting for its efficiency, burned mouths were a frequent occurrence!